cli99/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research lies in the field of GPU-accelerated applications, with an emphasis on Deep Learning.
+bio: My work focus on optimizing inference/training of Deep Learning models, particularly on Transformers (LLMs).

 interests:
-- GPU
+- Deep Learning and Transformers (LLMs)
-- Deep Learning
+- System Optimization and Engineering for Deep Learning
-- System Design and Engineering for Deep Learning
+- GPU and Parallel Computing

 education:
   courses: